 3.3.9 WINDOWS AND DOORS.
 Keep windows and garage doors closed when not in use.
 Ensure weather stripping remains in good condition at all times.
 Call AMH maintenance to repair or replace damaged weather stripping.
 Tenants are responsible for cleaning window surfaces inside and out so that they are free of spots, streaks, dirt, and film.
 Be sure to clean all window trims, seals, blinds, screens and baseboards regularly.
 Aluminum foil is prohibited for use on any windows or doors.
 Between October 15th and April 15th the exterior window glass surfaces are excluded from cleaning requirements.

 3.3.10 WALLS.
 Use mild soap and warm water to remove stains and grease from your walls.
 Do not apply adhesive backed materials, wallpaper, or decals on walls.
 Use small nails or picture-type hangers only.
-An approved Self Help Work Request Liability form must be approved prior to painting your interior walls a different color.
+An approved Special Modification Request must be approved prior to painting your interior walls a different color.
 Tenants must prime and repaint the painted walls back to the AMH standard prior to Final Inspection.

 3.3.11 GARAGES.
 Garage doors must be kept closed when not in use.
 This policy enhances the aesthetics of housing areas, minimizes the potential for theft of personal property, reduces energy consumption, and protects pipes located inside the garage from freezing.
 Garages must be broom clean; this includes removal of accumulated debris and trash, and sweeping of the area.
 Excessive accumulation of dirt, gummy materials, oil, and grease stains must be removed.